anna-fontani/HR-Data-Analysis-and-Dashboard/README.md

-# HR-Data-Analysis-and-Dashboard
+# HR Data Analysis and Dashboard
-Employees dataset (open source) was preprocessed and used for Power Bi dashboard creation
+Employees dataset (open source) was preprocessed and used for Power Bi dashboard creation.